EtiTheSpirit/AvatarStatExtender/README.md

 > ⚠ **NOTE:** This hasn't been tested on Quest and was not made for it.
 This mod might be very broken, and I have no way to fix it for Quest!

 * Install LemonLoader.
 [Click here for a tutorial on YouTube](https://www.youtube.com/watch?v=Ax6vAd_lGsg)
-* Upgrade BONELAB to Patch 3 if you haven't already
-	* Go to the Oculus Store (or your game library) and select BONELAB.
-	* Scroll down to Additional Details
-	* Find Version, and choose the version number that is next to it.
-	* Press the Channel button, and choose public_beta
-	* The game should update.
-If it doesn't, try restarting your Quest.
 * Install BoneLib if you haven't already.
 [Download BoneLib here](https://bonelab.thunderstore.io/package/gnonme/BoneLib/).
 * Install FieldInjector if you haven't already.
 [Download FieldInjector here](https://bonelab.thunderstore.io/package/WNP78/FieldInjector/).
 * Install this mod [by downloading it from the top most file from the Releases page](https://github.com/EtiTheSpirit/AvatarStatExtender/releases).
 * Now, if you download (or make) any avatars that use the Stat Driver, they will load their custom stats!

 ***

 ## I want to make / upgrade *my* avatar project in Unity to use custom stats!
 * BACK UP YOUR UNITY PROJECT.
 It's not necessary, but it's usually a good idea, especially since this is still in testing phase.
 * Install the Unity Editor Package [by downloading it from the top most file from the Releases page](https://github.com/EtiTheSpirit/AvatarStatExtender/releases).